gastons26/yii2-hop-microservice/README.md

 ];
 ```

-There are full of stories in web how to hide index.php, but always it's pient in ass to get right code.
+There are full of stories in web how to hide index.php, but always it's paint in the ass to get right code.
-add .htaccess into webroot:
+Add .htaccess into webroot:
 ```
 RewriteEngine on
 # If a directory or a file exists, use it directly